- Forensic accounting offers an exciting career and allows CAs to differentiate themselves.

 Related: Why study forensic accounting?

-He may already be an expert in the field, but Owain Stone FCA who is a partner at KordaMentha will be one of the first to study the new CA ANZ Forensic Accounting Specialisation course in 2018.
+He may already be an expert in the field, but Owain Stone FCA who is a partner at KordaMentha was one of the first to study the new CA ANZ Forensic Accounting Specialisation course in 2018.